ibm-cloud-architecture/refarch-kc/docs/pre-requisites.md

 ./scripts/prepareEnv
 ```

 The script will create the docker images for maven, nodejs, and python if those tools are not found on your computer.
+The images are built from our docker files you can find under the `refarch-kc/dockers` folder.

 ```
 docker images